MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-audio-calls.md

 The architecture for a bot that supports audio calls is very similar to that of a typical bot.
 The following code samples show how to enable support for audio calls via Skype with the Bot Builder SDK for .NET.

-## Enable audio call support
+## Enable support for audio calls

-Define the `CallingController`.
-This enables the bot to support audio calls.
+To enable the bot to support audio calls, define the `CallingController`.

 ```cs
 [BotAuthentication]